trixi-framework/TrixiParticles.jl/rigid_contact_main_port_plan.md

 - The branch's wall-settling stabilization is available on `main`.
 - Its wall-only scope is explicit.
 - It does not alter rigid-rigid behavior.
+- No projection-only control lands before this PR.

 ### Explicit non-goals